aravind575/conxai/README.md

 The application is built entirely in one file - 'main.py', and the tests are located in 'test_main.py'

+As instructed, the otps are 6-digits and have an expiration time of 3 minutes.

 0) Setup:
     0.1) Navigate to current directory
     0.2) Run command "pip install -r requirements.txt" to install dependencies